-20. The Office Manager shall ensure that all money received through the post or by hand is recorded on the income return and properly safeguarded.
-The House Manager shall ensure that money for the Agency Area is recorded on the till and safeguarded.
-An official receipt must be issued for all cash payments.
+17. The Finance Officer shall ensure that financial controls are in place to ensure that all money received through the post or by hand is recorded and properly safeguarded.

-The House Manager shall account for maoney received in the Agency Area to the Office-Manager at least weekly.

-21. The Office Manager shall transfer money received into the Board's merchant (PayPal) account to the Board's current account at least monthly, and/ or when the balance exceeds \pounds 1,000.

-22. All income should be banked intact.
-No deductions or payments may be made from any income collected on behalf of the organisation.

-23. All statement, receipts and returns shall be securely filed in date order.

-24. The Chief Executive Officer shall ensure the prompt claiming and receipt of all grant income and contributions from funding partners.

-25. Debtor accounts shall be produced using the SAGE accounting system.
-The Office Manager will monitor outstanding debts and report thereon to the Chief Executive Officer regularly.
+- 18. Money received into the Board's merchant (PayPal) accounts shall be transferred to the Board's current account at least monthly, and / or when the balance exceeds £5,000. - 19.
+All income should be banked intact.
+No deductions or payments may be made from any income collected on behalf of the organisation. - 20.
+All statement, receipts and returns shall be securely filed (paper or electronic copy). - 21.
+The Chief Executive Officer shall ensure the prompt claiming and receipt of all grant income and contributions from funding partners. - 22.
+The Finance Officer will monitor outstanding debts and report to the Chief Executive Officer regularly.

-Orders (includes Contracts)
+Payments and Contracts

-26. Project grants should be approved by the Executive Committee (through the Grants Sub Committee) and signed in accordance with the delegation of the Chief Executive Officer.

-27. All orders should be let within budgeted limits.
-Orders which are in line with the budget allocation for that order must be approved by the Chief Executive Officer or an officer delegated by the Chief Executive Officer to have authority over the specified area of the Board's budget.

-28. Where an order is likely to exceed the budget allocated for that expenditure, virement should be carried out in accordance with Financial Regulation 11 above.
-Where this does not provide sufficient budget for the order, it should not be completed until sufficient finance has been obtained and the order authorised by the Chief Executive Officer, the Executive Committee or the Board in accordance with delegated powers.

-29. Officers are not allowed to enter into contracts which commit the Board to expenditure beyond the current year without the express permission of the Chief Executive Officer.
+- 23. Project grants should be approved by the Executive Committee and authorised in accordance with the delegation of the Chief Executive Officer.
+The Executive Committee may delegate the approval of project grant payments for example to a steering group or grants panel. - 24.
+Payments which are in line with the budget allocation must be approved by the Chief Executive Officer or an officer delegated by the Chief Executive Officer to have authority over the specified area of the Board's budget, the 'Budget Holder'. - 25.
+Where a payment is likely to exceed the budget allocated for that expenditure, virement should be carried out in accordance with Regulation 10 above.
+Where this does not provide sufficient budget, it should not be completed until sufficient finance has been obtained and the payment authorised by the Chief Executive Officer, the Executive Committee or the Board in accordance with delegated powers. - 26.
+Officers are not allowed to enter into contracts that commit the Board to expenditure beyond the current year without the express permission of the Chief Executive Officer. - 27.
+All works, goods and services shall be ordered in the Board's name.
+All purchases should be made in accordance with the finance processes and procedures and promptly recorded on the accounting system. - 28.
+Officers purchasing works, goods or services have a duty to seek value for money for the Board and the procedures listed below should be followed.
+The Finance Officer will report to the Executive Committee on an annual basis listing any procurements that have not been processed strictly in accordance with these Financial & Contract Regulations, along with a brief explanation.

-30. All works, goods and services shall be ordered in the Board's name. with the exception of goods and services ordered for the Café/Agency Area which shall be ordered in the name of the Board on behalf of the Friends of the Cotswolds.
-All purchases will be logged on the purchase order number database, with the exception of utility accounts, rents, rates and purchases made using petty cash (see para 45 below) or the Board's corporate charge card.
-Charge card transactions will be recorded at the time of purchase in accordance with the accounting instructions.

-31. Officers purchasing works, goods or services have a duty to seek value for money for the Board.
-To assist with this, the procedures listed below should be followed.
-The Finance officer will report to the Executive on an annual basis a report listing any procurements which have not been processed strictly in accordance with Financial Regulations, along with a brief explanation.

-Items with a value less than £2000

-The person purchasing the works, goods or services should use their best endeavours and judgement to seek value for money for the Board.

-Items with a value of greater than £2000 but less than £15,000.

-The officer should seek three quotations/prices.
+Items with a value less than £2,000 The person purchasing the works, goods or services should use their best endeavours and judgement to seek value for money for the Board.
+Items with a value of greater than £2,001 but less than £15,000 The officer should seek three quotations / prices.
 These may be taken from the supplier's catalogue, a price list, or from direct verbal or written communications with the supplier.

 The officer should consider the quality and the cost of the items to be supplied and recommend to the Chief Executive Officer the purchase that would most benefit the Board.
 Evidence of the quotations should be retained with the order.

-Items with a value over £15,000

-Formal written tenders should be sought from at least three suppliers, based on a written specification of the Board's requirements.
+Items with a value over £15,001 Formal written tenders should be sought from at least three suppliers, based on a written specification of the Board's requirements.
 These tenders should be evaluated against the specification and the most economically advantageous option recommended to the Chief Executive Officer.